RAK4600 Breakout Board Quick Start Guide

 - Application Session Key

-- The parameters can be generated as random numbers by the platform or can be set with user values.
-Once these parameters are filled properly, the process is completed by clicking on the “(RE)ACTIVATE DEVICE” button.
+- The parameters can be either randomly generated by the platform or manually set with user-defined values.
+Once all parameters are correctly filled in, complete the process by clicking the ACTIVATE DEVICE button.

 Configure the ABP mode on the RAK4600 Breakout Board

-RAK4600 Breakout Board complies with the LoRaWAN 1.0.2 specification.
+The RAK4600 Breakout Board complies with the LoRaWAN 1.0.2 specification.
 By default, the LoRa join mode is OTAA, and the LoRa Class is Class A.

-To set up the RAK4600 Breakout Board to join ChirpStack using ABP, start by connecting the breakout board to the computer, as shown in section Interfacing with RAK4600 Breakout Board, open the RAK Serial Port Tool, and then wait for the communication to start.
+To set up the RAK4600 Breakout Board to join ChirpStack using ABP, start by connecting the breakout board to the computer, as shown in section Interface with RAK4600 Breakout Board, open the RAK Serial Port Tool, and then wait for the communication to start.
 It is recommended to test the serial communication by sending either of these two AT commands:

 at+get_config=lora:status